jthomerson/dotfiles/install-setup/install-everything.md

 ### Install Antivirus

+**NOTE: This section is out-of-date.
+I don't necessarily recommend Avira at this time, and don't recommend installing GUI apps via Brew (see above).**

 If you have a need (e.g. corporate policy for your work VPN, etc) to install an antivirus software, you can use [Avira for